pyne/pyne/doc-src/source/doc/usersguide/get_install.rst

 Installing the DAGMC Toolkit
 ++++++++++++++++++++++++++++

-Installing the MOAB library can be accomplished in two ways:
+Installing the MOAB library can be accomplished in either of two ways:

 * Run the build_dagmc_stack script
 * Compile each component individually in a 4-step process.

-Build and Install MOAB using a Build Script
+*Build and Install MOAB using a Build Script*

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 build_dagmc_stack.bash
 best way to get?

-Compile each component individually
+__Compile each component individually__

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The following 4 steps are required to install the MOAB library, including the DAGMC toolkit, for use in Monte Carlo radiation